mcdwayne/d9-drupal-check-allthemodules/README.md

-# Drupal 9 Check Ressults - Preinstalled all modules
+# Drupal 9 Check Results -
-## One module per branch
+## The code in this repo has composer pre-installed all modules - One module per branch

 This repository is a composer installed Drupal 8 project